-SECTION 51.
-Section 21-9.60-9, Revised Ordinances of Honolulu 1990, as amended by Ordinace 20-41, is amended to read as follows:
+SECTION 50.
+Section 21-9.60-9, Revised Ordinances of Honolulu 1990, is amended to read as follows:

 "Sec.
 21-9.60-9 Historic core precinct development standards.

 - (a) Maximum [Heights.] heights.
 Within the historic core precinct, new structures [shall] must not exceed 40 feet. - (b) Open [Space and Landscaping.] space and landscaping. - (1) Open space is encouraged in the form of small-scaled interior landscaped courtyards and interior pedestrian walkways. - (2) Street trees [shall not be] are not required.
 Any trees planted within a front yard or sidewalk area [shall] must take into consideration the objectives of the precinct, especially the desire for continuous building frontages and sidewalk canopies, as well as traffic and pedestrian safety.